 However, there is a workaround thanks to Sidecar files OR the BRAW Studio Presets feature.

 If you export your RAW Parameter in the sidecar (by pressing the button "Update Sidecar" in the Source Settings) BEFORE sending the BRAW file to After Effects via Dynamic Link, then as described in the previous section, After Effects will load the values inside this Sidecar file by default (because of the "Camera Metadata" decoding mode as described previously).

-Otherwise, if you already have After Effects and Premiere Pro open, you can apply the Layer Settings on your After Effects BRAW Layer, and then "Load sidecar" or "Load Preset" what has been saved previously in the preset (when you were in Premiere Pro for example).
+Otherwise, if you already have After Effects and Premiere Pro open, you can apply the Layer Settings on your After Effects BRAW Layer, and then hit the "Load sidecar" or "Load Preset" button, which will load what has been saved previously in the preset (when you were in Premiere Pro for example).
 This solution is the best and can work with both software opened at the same time !

 In After Effects, once you apply the Layer Settings to a BRAW Layer, if the "Comment" section of its Source, which is available in the project panel, is empty, it will be filled with some BRAW Information.

 For example, you can get in the comment section : "G.0 - R.1 - S.4 - T.35 - CR.12:1"